-Various Parameters can be Involved with Hair Loss in Dogs
+Various Factors can be Involved with Hair Loss in Dogs

 Significant Hair Loss in Dogs has much to do with the health of the skin and hair follicles and is normally tied to much deeper problems.
 If your dog is experiencing a problem that seems simply like excessive shedding, please see our shedding page.
 Otherwise, there are several issues for discussion that can contribute to excessive or even massive hair loss problems in dogs.
 It should be noted, especially to newer pet parents, that many dogs can experience seasons of significant hair loss – often referred to as “dropping coat”.
 This may happen one or two times a year and is a normal routine of many breeds.This kind of sudden major coat loss can also occur in concert with major diet changes, especially if going from a poor quality diet to a much more beneficial Premium quality pet food; wherein, the metabolic changes in the body are so significant that the body sort of goes into a ‘start all over’ mode.
 As an example of how successful NZYMES solutions are for even the most serious dog hair-loss cases, we’ve included an extreme situation, completely resolved in about 6 months.

 Simple shedding, in an otherwise healthy pet, is to be expected with virtually any dog.
 Most shedding issues are related to some type of digestive tract imbalance that reduces the body’s ability to absorb nutrients and provide the needed nutrition to the maintain a healthy skin and coat.
 Our NZYMES Antioxidant Treats or Sprouted Granules support better nutrient absorption and can help with these problems.
 For more information please see our SHEDDING page.